-Medicaid is a joint federal/state program that helps pay for medical costs for people with limited income and resources.
-In many cases, Medicaid offers additional benefits not provided by Medicare, such as nursing home care and prescription drug coverage.
+There are several programs available to help people with limited income get the coverage they need.
+Medicaid helps pay for medical costs for people with limited income and resources.
+In many cases, it offers additional benefits not provided by Medicare, such as nursing home care and prescription drug coverage.
 Eligibility rules differ by state.
 Be sure to call your state Medicaid program to see if you qualify.

-State Medicare Savings Programs were created to help seniors pay for premiums and out-of-pocket costs like deductibles, coinsurance, copays and even prescription drug coverage costs.
+Created to help seniors pay for premiums and out-of-pocket costs like deductibles, coinsurance, copays, and even prescription drug coverage costs.
 Eligibility is based on income.

-Extra Help paying for prescription drug coverage is available for those who meet certain income and resource limits.
-If you qualify, you may pay a reduced amount for your Medicare drug plan premium and deductible.
+The Extra Help Program helps pay for prescription coverage, available for those who meet certain income and resource limits.
+If you qualify, you may pay a reduced amount for your prescription drug plan premium and deductible.
 Seniors who have full Medicaid or get Supplemental Security Income (SSI) benefits, automatically qualify.
-Of course, using generic drugs over brand names, using mail order services and choosing the right drug plan can help keep drug costs low.
+Of course, using generic drugs over brand names, using mail-order services, and choosing the right plan can help keep drug costs low.

 Medicare Savings Program